xinyi-hou/analysis/README.md

 ## Project Directory Structure

 The project directory structure follows the five steps outlined in the Methodology section:
-PS: The size of step2_post exceeds 20G, and a large number of posts contain sensitive information, which violates the upload rules of the repository.
-Therefore, the complete post data is not uploaded in this project.

 ```plaintext
 openai-dev-forum-analysis
 ├── step1_topic/